leenput/microcredential-nextflow-project/STEPBYSTEP.md

 - Some fastq files as test data

 ## SETTING UP

-**STEP 1: Start local github repository where we will start building the nextflow pipeline** To already try to adhere to the nf-core best practice guidelines, I installed nf-core on my laptop and used the template to initiate my nextflow project locally, which also initiates git.
+**STEP 1: Start local github repository where we will start building the nextflow pipeline**<br>

+To already try to adhere to the nf-core best practice guidelines, I installed nf-core on my laptop and used the template to initiate my nextflow project locally, which also initiates git.
 ```
 nf-core pipelines create
 ```
 I navigate into the project folder ont-preprocessing and inspect it.
-Many files that seem a bit too complicated for now, but will try to use the framework as much as possible.
+Many files that seem a bit too complicated for now, but will try to use the framework as much as possible.<br>

-**STEP 2: Link pipeline to remote GitHub repository** On GitHub profile, i made a new github repository [leenaput/nextflow-microcredential](https://github.com/leenput/microcredential-nextflow-project/tree/main)
+**STEP 2: Link pipeline to remote GitHub repository**<br>

+On GitHub profile, i made a new github repository [leenaput/nextflow-microcredential](https://github.com/leenput/microcredential-nextflow-project/tree/main)<br>

 On my local system, I linked the local git project to this repository:
 ```
 git@github.com:leenput/microcredential-nextflow-project.git